krmgns/oppa/README.md

 - You can use `test.sql` in test folder
 - See `test/inc.php` to know `pre` and `prd` functions if you want

+You can see wiki pages for more details: https://github.com/qeremy/oppa/wiki

 ###Autoloading / Using Libraries###

 ```php